 Certain plant equipment in Queensland must be registered with Workplace Health and Safety Queensland (WHSQ) to ensure safety requirements are met.

-Schedule 5 (Part 2) of the WHS Regulation 2011 (PDF, 2.8MB) requires the following plant to be registered:
+Schedule 5 (Part 2) of the Work Health and Safety Regulation 2011 requires the following plant to be registered:

 - boilers categorised as hazard level A, B or C according to criteria in section 2.1 of AS 4343:2005 (Pressure equipment - Hazard levels)

 - pressure vessels categorised as hazard level A, B or C according to the criteria in section 2.1 of AS 4343:2005 (Pressure equipment - Hazard levels), except

 - gas cylinders